Snacks for Football Players – How to Fuel Your Performance

 Pre Workout Snacks Football Players

-Halftime Snacks Ideas for Football
+Halftime Snacks Ideas for Football Players

 Halftime snack ideas for football players include:

-• Fresh fruit, dried fruit, applesauce squeeze
+• Fresh fruit, dried fruit, fruit snacks, applesauce squeeze pouch

 • Pretzels, snack crackers – Salty snacks can help replace sodium and stimulate thirst to drink more.